scurker/scurker.com/site/resume/index.md

         <ul>
           <li>Created an internal project workflow system to help keep track of internal business requirements.</li>
           <li>Adapted a plugin to publish and sync business requirements to the company wiki.</li>
-          <li>Fixed maintenance bugs and investigated defects for the claims system.</li>
+          <li>Triaged and fixed maintenance bugs and defects for the claims system.</li>
         </ul>
       </li>
       <li class="experience">